 The State of Texas is also not required to make payments to projects that include inappropriate content or content that portrays Texas or Texans in a negative fashion.

-- Workers compensation insurance payments may be included only if the premiums are paid to a Texas-based company.
+- Workers compensation insurance payments may be included only if the premiums are paid to a Texas-based company or broker.

 - Payroll company service fees may be included only if paid to a Texas-based payroll company that processes payroll within Texas.